vdedios/my-vim-config/README.md

 ### This config features:

 - Modified color version of Night Forest vim theme: https://github.com/sainnhe/forest-night
-- Custom vim commands for a quick workflow such as editing or window management
+- Custom vim commands for a quick workflow focused on editing and window management